crashoverride777/swifty-ads/README.md

 # Release Notes

 v1.8

+Added a new method to show banner ads with a slight delay i.e when transitioning to new scene/view

 Fixed an issue that could cause GameCenter banners to show in the wrong orienation.
 Please update your helper and also update your appdelegate from